afsc-assessments/ebswp_2023/runs/README.md

     [x] Add in 2019 fishery age compositions
     [ ] Add in 2019 fishery age compositions

+### SRR runs
+  sr0:	saildrone include 1978 YC
+  sr1:	as sr0 but exclude 78 (20.0a)
+  sr2:	as sr1 but diffuse prior
+  sr3:	as sr1 but conditioned so Fmsy=F35

 ## 2019 notes
 2019 runs are in base, lastyr (2018 version of base) then the C-CABA runs, vastage, constsel, vast_cp, vastall.